jfly/snow/kent/README.md

-A Raspberry Pi 4B in San Clemente.
+A secondary NAS/HTPC running on a ThinkCentre M92p in San Clemente.

-## Bootstrapping

-Simply: `tools/build-rpi-sdcard.sh kent` and follow the instructions to copy the resulting image onto a sdcard.
+## Manual setup tasks (not yet automated)

+- kodi
+    - set the content type on the media sources explicitly
+    - Settings > System > Audio > Audio output device -> change to "HDMI"